kekayan/notes/_posts/2020-05-19-djang-getting-started.md

 ## Next

-I will write on static files serving for heroku and other things when i get time
+I will write on static files serving for heroku and other things when i get time.

+**Meanwhile if you find any mistake please let me know  .** :envelope:  [email](mailto:notkekayan@gmail.com)